Climate and Energy Action in Congress

 - Oversight and investigations.
 Congressional leadership has promised increased scrutiny of federal agency actions and policy through hearings and other types of oversight.

-As of March 2014, 166 bills focusing specifically on climate change had been introduced in the 113th Congress (2013-2014).
+Nearly 100 bills focusing specifically on climate change have been introduced in the 114th Congress.
+Over 70 percent of these bills favor climate action, with nearly half of those bills dealing with climate change adaptation (also known as resilience) and climate science.
 Many more bills touch on energy, environment, transportation, agriculture and other areas that could have an impact on or be affected by climate change.
-The list below, however, contains for the most part only those bills whose authors explicitly reference climate change or related terms, such as greenhouse gases (GHG) or carbon dioxide.
+The list below, however, contains for the most part only those bills whose authors explicitly reference climate change or related terms, such as greenhouse gases or carbon dioxide.

-The bills, resolutions, and amendments of the 113th Congress dealing with climate change are divided into the following categories:
+The bills, resolutions, and amendments of the 114th Congress dealing with climate change are divided into the following categories: